What’s With Modern Science, Anyway?

 Robert Lanza: The Theory of Biocentrism, Part 1 | YouTube 18:38

-Consciousness is not matter or energy, it’s an entirely different thing.
-Isn’t it possible that consciousness has a nonlocal side?
+The universe is nonlocal, except in the loci of awareness in all lifeforms.
+Isn’t it possible that consciousness has a nonlocal side as well?
 For thousands of years meditators have described nonlocal experiences.
 Mainstream science seems convinced this is impossible, otherwise they would be doing it themselves.

 Leave a comment